HorizenOfficial/go-ethereum/README.md

 Check [CHANGELOG.md](CHANGELOG.md) for a detailed list of the changes.

-Original ethereum readme file is [has been moved here](ETHEREUM_README.md) for reference.
+Original ethereum readme file [has been moved here](ETHEREUM_README.md) for reference.